COVID-19 Safety Plan from AFCEA International

 CDC Self Checker Widget

-As part of Marriott International's family of brands, the Augusta Marriott at the Convention Center has implemented new protocols and elevated practices in response to the COVID-19 pandemic.
-The protocols are in keeping with Marriott’s high standards of cleanliness, safety, and commitment to providing excellent service.
+As part of Hilton’s family of brands, the Hilton Hawaiian Village has implemented new protocols and elevated practices in response to the COVID-19 pandemic.
+The protocols are in keeping with Hilton’s high standards of cleanliness, safety, and commitment to providing excellent service.

-The convention center will increase sanitization of high contact surfaces and traffic areas.
-Additional venue information available here: https://whattoexpect.marriott.com/agsmc and https://clean.marriott.com/.
+The Hilton Hawaiian Village will increase sanitization of high contact surfaces and traffic areas.
+Additional venue information available here: https://www.hilton.com/en/corporate/cleanstay and https://safestayhawaii.com/

-- All event staff, vendors, attendees, exhibitors, volunteers, guests, and other conference participants are required to wear facial coverings when indoors or outdoors at all conference facilities during conference activities, other than when actively eating or drinking or when on-stage speaking.
+- All event staff, vendors, attendees, exhibitors, volunteers, guests, and other conference participants are required to wear facial coverings when indoors or outdoors at all conference facilities, regardless of current State of Hawaii or City and County of Honolulu mandates at time of the conference, during conference activities, other than when actively eating or drinking or when on-stage speaking.

 - Please bring your own facial covering.
 A limited supply will be available onsite; inquire at registration.

-Vendor staff trained in first aid will be on-site in the Augusta Marriott at the Convention Center and will be able to assist conference participants as needed.
+Vendor staff trained in first aid will be on-site in the Hilton Hawaiian Village and will be able to assist conference participants as needed.
 Additionally, an isolation area will be provided for individuals who feel ill or experience symptoms of COVID-19 and who are unable to immediately leave the conference.

 Hand sanitizer will be available to conference participants.

 - Please register in advance online.
 We strongly discourage on-site registration to support physical distancing and to avoid creating lines.
 Online registration will remain open throughout the event.
-If you are unsure of advance plans, register online when you decide, before arriving at the Augusta Marriott.
+If you are unsure of advance plans, register online when you decide, before arriving at the Hilton Hawaiian Village.

 - Multiple touchless check-in areas for badge pickup will be positioned at key venue entrances to the venue.
 A full-service registration area will be available and located away from the badge pickup stations, where attendees can make needed registration changes, such as adding lunch tickets, or badge updates.